ZakMorrison2024/ZakMorrison2024/README.md

 - I HATE GML ¬¬ Soz babes, luvs us reali uwu <3 RAWR <3 ... but Python is much better at handling data ... ¬¬
 - Feel free to take anything on here.
 I won't post anything I plan on selling anyway.
 - I have recently fallen in-love with GitHub!
-- I use it as a library where I can store and share good ideas and my best scripts.
+- I use it as a library where I can store and share good ideas and my scripts.
 - I credit GPT and any scripts I've saved.
 I need to go over some and credit GPT ...
 - My code is open to interpretation :L hence the lack of comments ... :L
 - I'm just lazy. ¬¬